GB7BK

 However, we decided to go-ahead and put in the application to OFCOM.
 We changed the callsign from GB7RU (Reading UHF) to GB7BK (Berkshire) as this was more sensible for the site which is 11 miles away from Reading.

 Approval was received and the repeater became operational in September 2015.
 Coverage was OK and more or less in line with predicted coverage map .
 We obtained internet access using a 3G wireless router but this proved to be erratic and unsatisfactory.
-Subsequently, we have been given permission to use the site owner’s broadband which has improved matters considerably.
-However, it must be remembered that the site is fairly remote and outages occur from time to time.
+Subsequently, we were given permission to use the site owner’s broadband which improved matters considerably.
+However, the site was fairly remote and outages occurred from time to time.